Dragon Quest IV: Synopsis

 In the original version, the game is divided into five chapters.
 The first four provide back-story for the Hero's party members, while the fifth follows the Hero themself as they meet up with the other characters.

-Chapter One follows the soldier Ragnar, who is tasked by the King of Burland to find children who have gone missing from a nearby town.
+Chapter One follows the soldier, Ragnar McRyan, who is tasked by the King of Burland to find children who have gone missing from a nearby town, befriending a Cureslime named Healie, who aspires to become human.
 Ragnar finds and defeats the monster responsible for the abductions and returns the children to their homes.
 In doing so, he learns the monsters were looking for the Legendary Hero, who is supposedly still a child, in order to kill them.
 Ragnar decides to leave his home and set out on a quest to protect them.

 Chapter Two follows the tomboyish Princess Alena and her two friends and mentors, tutor Borya and chancellor Kiryl, as she travels to prove her strength.
 Partway through her journey, Alena's father loses his voice after speaking of a dream he had depicting the end of the world.
 After restoring his voice, she travels to the town of Endor to enter a fighting tournament.
 She defeats all of the combatants except a warrior named Psaro the Manslayer, who fails to appear.
 After the victory, she returns to her home castle to find all the inhabitants have gone missing, so she sets out to find out what happened to everyone.

-Chapter Three follows the merchant Torneko, a humble merchant working in a weapon shop in his hometown with his wife and young son.
+Chapter Three follows the merchant, Torneko, a humble merchant working in a weapon shop in his hometown with his wife and young son.
 His dream is to own his own shop and be the world's greatest merchant.
 As he travels and performs favors at the towns he visits, Torneko eventually obtains permission to purchase a shop in Endor.
 Torneko is soon able to obtain the funds to purchase the shop and move his family to Endor.
 After establishing a successful business with his wife, he hears about a set of legendary weapons, which he sets out to find by funding the construction of an underground passageway to a neighboring continent.